-13. The Emotions That Block Study
+16. The Emotions That Block Study

 All of us, adults and teenagers, strive to do our best at tasks we engage in or are given to do.
 Doing well, or doing our best, makes us feel good about ourselves, and gives us a sense of purpose and of well-being within ourselves.
 Experience shows that the vast majority of teenagers will admit privately to themselves that they would love to do well academically (even if they say the contrary to others).
 They would love to be in a situation where they have the habit of regular study and to be able to say they have done their best.
 It is important to help teenagers to learn how to study and how to organise themselves.
 However, if after providing this help, they are still not attempting to do their best, it is more important to address what may be blocking them from engaging to their potential?
-For most students the biggest barriers to learning to their potential are rarely technical, but are emotional.
-17
+For most students the biggest barriers to learning to their potential are rarely technical, but are emotional.17

-13.1 The Signs & Symptoms of Avoid Studying
+16.1 The Signs & Symptoms of Avoid Studying

 Most teenagers, and indeed adults, use various strategies to avoid working.
 Some of these strategies are practical, and all are driven by some emotion.
-Here are some avoidance or scapegoating strategies that teenagers use to avoid tasks.
+Here are some avoidance or scapegoating strategies 18 that teenagers use to avoid tasks.

 - 1. 'Non-performance', where the individual may avoid eye contact with a teacher or parent when discussing academic issues. - 2.
-'Shame effort', where the individual asks a teacher or other adult questions to which the teenager already knows the answer. - 3.
+Shame effort', where the individual asks a teacher or other adult questions to which the teenager already knows the answer. - 3.
 'Procrastination' and delaying any effort to attempt a task so that they can later blame time management in order to direct attention away from the real issues. - 4.
 Using 'unreachable goals' so that they can use the excuse that no adolescent could possibly achieve what they had aspired to. - 5.
 The 'academic wooden leg' whereby the adolescent admits to minor failings such as panicking in an exam in order to avoid acknowledging a greater weakness.
 Some teenagers say they freeze in exams.
-This is normally caused by (i) the student not knowing the material due to poor or no study habits, or (ii) an emotional fear of the consequences of doing poorly (discussed later).
+This is normally caused by (i) the student not knowing the material due to poor or no study habits, or (ii) an emotional fear of the consequences of doing poorly (discussed later). - 6.
+Some teenagers adopt negative aspirations19 which rubbish the benefits of studying and comfort themselves by associating with others who have the same beliefs.

-This is not the same as enjoying or liking study.
+16 This is not the same as enjoying or liking study.

-&lt;sup>17 Josh Kaufman, The First 20 Hours - How To Learn Anything Fast, (London: Penguin Books Ltd, 2013) p 144.
+17 Josh Kaufman, The First 20 Hours - How To Learn Anything Fast, (London: Penguin Books Ltd, 2013) p 144.

-&lt;sup>18 John Colman and Leo Hendrey, The Nature of Adolescence, 2nd ed., (London: Routledge, 1990) p 47.
+18 John Colman and Leo Hendrey, The Nature of Adolescence, 2nd ed., (London: Routledge, 1990) p 47.